Zion Episcopal Church

 The Fraction

-Alleluia.
 Christ our Passover is sacrificed for us;

 Therefore let us keep the feast.
-Alleluia

-Lamb of God, you take away the sins of the world,
+O Lamb of God, that takest away the sins of the world,

-Lamb of God, you take away the sins of the world,
+O Lamb of God, that takest away the sins of the world,

-Have mercy on us,
+Have mercy upon us.

-Lamb of God, you take away the sins of the world,
+O Lamb of God, that takest away the sins of the world,

-Grant us peace.
+Grant us thy peace.

 The Gifts of God for the People of God.

-Take them in remembrance that Christ died for
+Take them in remembrance that Christ died for you,

-you, and feed on him in your hearts by faith, with thanksgiving.
+And feed on him in your hearts by faith, with thanksgiving.

 The Distribution

 All baptized Christians are welcome at the Lord’s table.
 Worshippers are welcome to receive the Eucharist in both kinds (bread and wine) or in one kind (bread only), as partaking in one kind is considered sufficient under certain circumstances, according to the Book of Common Prayer.
 If anyone receiving in one kind desires to reverence the holy chalice, please make the sign of St. Andrew’s cross.
 If anyone desires to receive a blessing instead of the Eucharist, please also make the sign of St. Andrew’s cross.
 For those who are joining us in worship and prayer, but do not yet feel called to receive the Eucharist, you are welcome to sing our communion hymns, or to spend time in prayer and reflection.
 Gluten-Free host, as always, is available upon request.
-May God’s peace and blessings be with you all.
+May God’s peace and blessings be with you always

 Let us pray.